krgn/fsharp-zmq/README.md

-Until these new, thread-safe socket types land in a proper release and get integrated into the `.NET` `ZeroMQ` package I need a solution to allow me to pass around and use sockets on different threads while still guaranteeing that all sockets get closed an disposed properly.
+Until these new, thread-safe socket types land in a proper release and get integrated into the `.NET` `ZeroMQ` package I need a solution to allow me to pass around and use sockets on different threads while still guaranteeing that all sockets get closed an disposed of properly.

-The solution I cooked up in this repository makes use of `AutoResetEvent` signaling and a single locking step to synchronize yet another background thread which in turn owns the ZeroMQ socket.
+The demo I cooked up in this repository makes heavy use of `AutoResetEvent` signaling and a single locking step to synchronize yet another background thread which in turn owns the ZeroMQ socket.